enjalot/blockbuilder/README.md

 MongoDB and Redis are required (for sessions and users) so make sure you install them before proceeding any further.
 If you would like to tweak the default parameters, you can do so my modifying `server.js`.

 ### Setting up databases
-Make sure you initialize both Redis and MongoDB before
+Make sure you initialize both Redis and MongoDB before running.
-1) Refer to [Redis Quick Start](http://redis.io/topics/quickstart) to set up a Redis instance.
+1. Refer to [Redis Quick Start](http://redis.io/topics/quickstart) to set up a Redis instance.
-2) Refer to [Install MongoDB](http://docs.mongodb.org/manual/installation/) to set up a MongoDB instance for your platform
+2. Refer to [Install MongoDB](http://docs.mongodb.org/manual/installation/) to set up a MongoDB instance for your platform

 ```bash
 git clone https://github.com/enjalot/building-blocks.git